 The Gables Society honors this shared past and celebrates a promising future by recognizing those who have generously contributed $5 million and above to the University of Miami.

 The George E. Merrick Society is named after the founder of both the city of Coral Gables and the University of Miami.
 The eldest son of one of the area's pioneers, Merrick joined with Judge William E. Walsh, William Jennings Bryan, and other community leaders to formulate the university's original charter.

 The George E. Merrick Society honors those whose commitments to the University have reached $1 million and above.

 The Bowman Foster Ashe Society

 The Bowman Foster Ashe Society is named for the founding president of the University, who was both an educator and an acclaimed attorney.
 President Ashe guided the early University of Miami through the difficult days of the Great Depression to the booming '50s, when the student population exceeded 10,000 and the University's initial educational programs had blossomed into a comprehensive spectrum, including Florida's first School of Medicine.

 The Bowman Foster Ashe Society recognizes individuals, families, corporations, foundations and organizations with total commitments to the University of $500,000 and above.

 The Ibis Society is named for the University of Miami's mascot, the Ibis – an ancient symbol of enlightenment.
 Early Egyptians used the Ibis as a symbol of wisdom, and the modern White Ibis is native to South Florida.

 The Ibis Society honors those whose total commitment to the University has reached at least $250,000.
-Individual members of the Society are recognized with a copper medallion suspended from an orange ribbon.

 The Society of University Founders